-To maintain an active CPA license in Kentucky, certified public accountants have to fulfill the CPE requirement on a biannual basis.
+To maintain an active CPA license in Kentucky, certified public accountants have to fulfill a CPE requirement on a biannual basis.

 Here is a summary for your reference:

-The CPE credits have to be accumulated during a reporting period, which ends on Dec 31.
-Even-numbered license report on even-numbered years, and same for odd-numbered license/year.
+CPE credits have to be accumulated during a 2-year reporting period, which ends on December 31.
+Even-numbered licensees report on even-numbered years, and the same is true for odd-numbered licensees/years.

-You can also contact Kentucky State Board of Accountancy for general licensing and CPE information:
+You can also contact the Kentucky State Board of Accountancy for general licensing and CPE information:

 You are also most welcome to join our forum on CPA continuing education here: